harris-ippp/s18-a02/README.md

     ------------
     1-(1+r)^(-p)

-a.
-Write a python function to implementing this and save it in `mortgage.py`.
+1. (4 points) Write a python function to implementing this and save it in `mortgage.py`.
 Hint: start with this skeleton:
 ```python
 # mortgage.py
 def mortgage_payment(loan, periods, rate):
     return 0.0
 ```

-b.
-Create an interactive mortgage calculator in the `calculator.py` file using the following steps:
+2. (8 points) Create an interactive mortgage calculator in the `calculator.py` file using the following steps:

  - Use the `input()` function to prompt the user to enter the following: Home Value, Down Payment, Term (in years), and (Annual) interest rate
  - Convert the inputted text values into floats